-There have been a number of studies aimed at determining the prevalence of FXS in males and females.
-Studies have been undertaken both in the “special needs” population and the general population.
-The agreed upon prevalence of FXS in males is approximately 1 in 3,600 to 4,000 and in females is approximately 1 in 4,000 to 6,000.
+There have been a number of studies undertaken both in the “special needs” population and the general population aimed at determining the prevalence of FXS in males and females.
+The agreed upon prevalence of FXS in males is approximately 1 in 7,000 and in females 1 in 11,000.

 Signs & Symptoms

 Behavioral characteristics can include ADD, ADHD, autism and autistic behaviors, social anxiety, hand-biting and/or flapping, poor eye contact, sensory disorders, and increased risk for aggression.

 Intellectual disabilities in FXS include a range from moderate learning disabilities to more severe intellectual disabilities.
 The majority of males with Fragile X syndrome demonstrate significant intellectual disability.

 Physical features may include large ears, long face, soft skin, and large testicles (called “macroorchidism”) in post-pubertal males.
 Connective tissue problems may include ear infections, flat feet, high arched palate, double-jointed fingers, and hyper-flexible joints.
 No one individual will have all the features of FXS, and some features, such as a long face and macroorchidism, are more common after puberty.